Orlando Solar – Everything You Need to Know

 In most circumstances you would assume that the best way to get returns on an investment is to fund it yourself.
 In this case, however, getting some sort of loan can be a surprisingly good choice.
 For many people $16,466 is a sizable chunk of change, and paying it up front is impractical at best.
 Taking out the right loan can not only give you the financial backing to install your system, but thanks to the nature of the energy market it can actually work out in your favor.

-For our example, we’ll assume that you take out a 15 year loan at 5% or less – it might be something like a home equity line of credit (HELOC).
+For our example, we’ll assume that you take out a 15 year loan with an interest rate of 5% or less – it might be something like a home equity line of credit (HELOC).
 Because you’re doing the financing, you’re still eligible for the 30% federal tax credit.
 That gives you a return right out of the gate!

 #3 Orlando, Fl Solar Policy Information